 John grew up in and around Rogers Mills into adulthood.
 In 1894, at the age of 24, he labored as a farmer, residing near Scottdale and Landersville, Westmoreland County, PA.
 He often spent his weekends home visiting his parents.

 On June 5, 1895, at Somerset, Somerset County, PA, John married Emma I. Landis (1865- ? ).
 He was age 24 at the time, and she 29, meaning John was five years younger than his wife.
-They did not have any children.
+The couple did not reproduce.

 By 1899, the Minerds were living at Wilmerding, Allegheny County, PA.
-John suffered from "erysipelas," and could not work for several weeks.
-They were still there in 1903 at the time of the death of John's brother David R. Minerd.
+John suffered from "erysipelas," a bacterial infection of the skin, and could not work for several weeks.
+The couple was still there in 1903 at the time of the death of John's brother David R. Minerd.

-At some point during the decade between 1900 and 1910, the Minerds migrated west to Colorado.
-John must have been attracted by opportunity for employment or perhaps a healthier climate.
-No Minerd or Seneff family members are known to have moved there before John and Emma did.
+At some point during the decade between 1900 and 1910, the Minerds made the decision to migrate westward to Colorado and settled in the city of Denver.
+John may have been attracted by opportunity for employment or perhaps a healthier climate.
+No other members of the immediate Minerd or Seneff family are known to have migrated to Denver before John and Emma did.

-In 1910, when the federal census was enumerated, John and Emma were shown to be making their home on South Grant Street in Denver.
+n 1910, when the federal census was enumerated, John and Emma were shown to be making their home on South Grant Street in Denver.
 At the time, he worked as an electrician for a streetcar company.
-He made a long career in the field of urban transportation.
+He went on to make a long career in the field of urban transportation.

 Seen below is an old-fashioned, horse-drawn Denver streetcar used in the "pre-electricity" era.
 The image at right shows electrically powered streetcars along Denver's very busy 16th Street, more closely portraying a scene John would have known well.
 Note the Daniels & Fisher Department Store Tower in the background, the tallest structure west of the Mississippi River at that point in time, and still standing today.